Subcutaneous Transmitter (A3013)

 frequency_step=2; "high frequency - low frequency"

 The frequency_low gives the A3013 5-bit DAC value at which its MAX2624 transmits its logic zero (LO) frequency.
 The A3013 adds frequency_step to frequency_low to obtain its logic one (HI) frequency.
 When frequency_setp is 2, the LO frequency is 8 MHz above the HI frequency.
 When we calibrate an A3013, we adjust frequency_low until the LO and HI frequencies are eqully spaced around 915 MHz at 20 °C. Frequency variation between chips is ±10 MHz, even within the same batch of chips.
 So each transmitter must be calibrated.
-For a more detailed description of the calibration process, see here.
+For a more detailed description of the calibration process, see Frequency Selection.

 Two more parameters determine the bit rate.